spack/pypi-to-spack-package/README.md

      x.packagetype = "sdist"
      OR x.packagetype = "bdist_wheel" AND x.python_version = "py3"
    ) AND y.name IS NULL
+   -- AND x.upload_time >= "2024-03-01" -- Optional: only new uploads if existing database outdated

    -- Only pick the last (re)upload of (name, version, packagetype) tuples QUALIFY ROW_NUMBER() OVER (